Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 Worklet callback triggered when the internal state of the component changes, the internal state is updated as the user makes use of the gestures or execute its [methods](#methods), receives an object of type [CropZoomState](#cropzoomstate) as its only argument.

-Ideal if you need to mirror its current transformations values to some other component as it updates.
+Ideal if you need to mirror its current transformation values to some other component as it updates.

 ### onGestureEnd
 | Type | Default | Required |